 Ph.D.
 Graduate Student (ABD), American Studies

-Liz is currently teaching WSt 338, Women and Popular Culture for the Fall 2013 semester.
-She has taught WSt 200.2, Gender and Power: Introduction to Women's Studies in Spring 2013.
+Liz is currently teaching W St 338, Women and Popular Culture, for the fall 2013 semester.
+She taught W St 200, Gender and Power: Introduction to Women's Studies, in spring 2013.

 Her research interests include feminist and gender theory with the incorporation of queer subjectivities.
 Specifically, she is interested in the political ramifications with the advent of queer subjects.
 Queer theory is a driving force in her research, which motivates alternative considerations to the normative, and material feminist theory grounds her work politically.
 A material connection allows for examination of the constructed conditions to which lived bodies are subjected.